francoislaurent/escale/doc/usage.rst

 A one-way transfer link will typically define a client running in 'upload' mode and others running in 'download' mode.

 Full synchronization of two clients will be achieved setting both clients to run in 'shared' mode.

+The ``shared`` and ``conservative`` modes, together with indexing, admit the ``priority = upload`` setting that makes upload take priority over download.
+When many files are available for upload when an upload round begins, the client sends as many updates as necessary to upload all these files.
+This excludes the files that are newly added during the upload round.

+Letting upload take priority may be especially helpful if the local repository happens to be a bottleneck, for example repositories with millions of files available on an NFS mount.

+This option is not recommended though.
+This may lead to a deadlock if an update from another client is available on the relay.
+It is recommended instead to set two separate clients, one in ``download`` mode and the other in ``upload`` mode.

 Multi-client and multi-puller regimes